AccentDesign/recruitment-dotnet/README.md

 As an example, http://boarderectors-api.accentstaging.co.uk/agents/ACC001/properties returns a list of properties managed by Accent Estate Agents, who have the customer code 'ACC001', including current board types and statuses.

-The task is to create an application that accepts customer code as a parameter, and does the following:
+The task is to build upon the provided MVC application to add functionality that accepts customer code as a parameter, and does the following:

 * Displays the following information about each property managed by the customer, by querying our API:
   * Property Address